buzzie71/MaskOfFutures/README.md

 - `&i` denotes the name of the item in the killing mob's hand at the time of the kill.
 If the item does not have a custom name (that is, not named on an anvil or through plugins), then the item type as listed in the Bukkit API's Material enum is used instead.
 (This is used in the with-item phrase contained in msg.mobtype.item, which is not included in the death message unless the killing mob is holding an item.
 The behavior of using this code in the main death message when the mob is not holding an item is undefined.)
 - `&w` denotes a space concatenated in front of the with-item phrase given in msg.mobtype.item.
 This can be inserted in death messages for mobs that can kill with an item (given in msg.mobtype.noitem) to specify where this phrase goes in the message.
 Such a death message will append the with-item phrase at the end of the given death message if the `&w` code is missing.

+When a player dies and custom death messages are on, the plugin will randomly choose one death message from the config's list for the applicable death reason, replace flags with names as described above, and display it.

+If a player dies due to a mob that can visibly hold an item (eg. zombies, skeletons, players, witches), a random death message from the applicable death reason's `noitem` list is chosen.
+If the killing mob is holding an item at time of player death, a random with-item phrase is chosen from the applicable death reason's `item` list and either appended to the end of the `noitem` death message or substituted in place of `&w` as described above.
+The resulting death message is then displayed.

 ===
 Undead horse spawning and taming
 ===